Permutation Tests at Nonparametric Rates: Empirical Examples

 \section{Empirical Examples}

 In this section, we revisit two classical examples in the RDD literature: \cite{lee2008} on US House elections and \cite{ludwig2007} on the Head Start (HS) funding program.
-We illustrate the performance of our permutation test in practice and compare it to the $t$, bootstrap, and subsample tests.
+We illustrate the performance of our permutation test in practice and compare it to that of the $t$, bootstrap, and subsample tests.

-\cite{lee2008} studies the electoral advantage of incumbent parties using data on US House Representatives elections from 1946 to 1998.
-Since districts where a party's candidate narrowly won an election are comparable to districts where the party's candidate barely lost, the difference in the electoral outcomes between these two groups in the subsequent election identifies the causal effect of party incumbency. \cite{lee2008} finds that an incumbent party has a significant causal advantage of a 0.08 vote share increase in the next election (Table 2 of \cite{lee2008}).
+\cite{lee2008} studies the electoral advantage of incumbent parties, using data on US House of Representatives elections from 1946 to 1998.
+Since districts where a party's candidate narrowly won an election are comparable to districts where the party's candidate lost by a small margin, the difference in the electoral outcomes between these two groups in the subsequent election identifies the causal effect of party incumbency. \cite{lee2008} finds that an incumbent party has a significant causal advantage of a 0.08 vote share increase in the next election (Table 2 of \cite{lee2008}).

-\cite{ludwig2007} study the effects of the HS program on students' health and schooling.
-The HS program was established in 1965 to provide preschool, health, and social services to poor children aged three to five and their families.
-The program provided technical assistance to the 300 poorest counties based on the 1960 poverty rate, which created a discontinuity in program funding between 300th and 301st poorest counties.
-Ludwig and Miller compare children mortality rate before and after this cutoff and estimate that HS reduces mortality rate by 1.198 per 100,000 children (ages 5–-9, HS-related causes, 1973–-1983, Table 3 of \cite{ludwig2007}).
+\cite{ludwig2007} study the effects of HS on students' health and schooling.
+The HS program was established in 1965 to provide preschool, health, and social services to poor children, aged three to five, and their families.
+The program provided technical assistance to the 300 poorest counties in the US, based on the 1960 poverty rate.
+This created a discontinuity in program funding between the 300th and 301st poorest counties.
+Ludwig and Miller compare child mortality rates above and below this cutoff, and estimate that HS reduces mortality by 1.198 per 100,000 children (see Table 3 of \cite{ludwig2007}, ages 5--9, HS-related causes, 1973--1983).

-We test the null hypothesis of zero discontinuity using our robust permutation test on both datasets.\footnote{We downloaded the datasets from Michal Kolesar's webpage, \texttt{https://github.com/kolesarm}.} We estimate the discontinuities with local-quadratic regressions and MSE-optimal bandwidths $\ha{h}_{mse}$ for local-linear regressions as explained in Section \ref{sec:mc}.
+We test the null hypothesis of zero discontinuity using our robust permutation test on both datasets.\footnote{We downloaded the datasets from Michal Kolesar's repository, \texttt{https://github.com/kolesarm}.} We estimate the discontinuities with local-quadratic regressions and MSE-optimal bandwidths $\ha{h}_{mse}$ for local-linear regressions, as explained in Section \ref{sec:mc}.
 The number of observations is 6,558 for \cite{lee2008} and 3,103 for \cite{ludwig2007}, respectively.